Andy Tracy: Philadelphia Phillies

 Tracy was invited to attend Spring Training with the Philadelphia Phillies as a non-roster invitee prior to the 2008 season, but was assigned to minor league camp on March 9, 2008.
-Tracy was assigned to the Phillies' Triple-AAA affiliate, the Lehigh Valley IronPigs, in Allentown, Pennsylvania until his call up to Philadelphia on August 23, 2008.
+Tracy was assigned to the Phillies' Triple-A affiliate, the Lehigh Valley IronPigs, in Allentown, Pennsylvania until his call up to Philadelphia on August 23, 2008.
 Before his call-up Tracy had not appeared at the MLB level since October 3, 2004.
 Tracy was designated for assignment on August 27 and was outrighted to the minors, but returned when the rosters expanded on September 1.
 He broke his hand, while playing for the Philadelphia Phillies, late in 2008 as a result of a line drive which ended his season.
-The Phillies announced on September 9, 2009 that they would be releasing veteran pitcher Rodrigo López to make room on the roster for Tracy.
+The Phillies announced on September 9, 2009, that they would be releasing veteran pitcher Rodrigo López to make room on the roster for Tracy.
 The Phillies would win the World Series in 2008 and the National League pennant in 2009.
 Though Tracy was not an active member of the postseason roster in either season, he did accompany the club throughout the playoffs.

-On August 5, 2010 it was announced that Tracy would be pulled from the IronPigs line up and benched to allow Matt Rizzotti to become the everyday first baseman after he was very successful for the Reading Phillies.
+On August 5, 2010, it was announced that Tracy would be pulled from the IronPigs line up and benched to allow Matt Rizzotti to become the everyday first baseman after he was very successful for the Reading Phillies.
 According to Matt Eddy of baseballamerica.com, Tracy became a free agent after the 2010 season ended.

-Tracy signed a minor league contract with the Arizona Diamondbacks on December 25, 2010 and was invited to 2011 Spring Training.
+Tracy signed a minor league contract with the Arizona Diamondbacks on December 25, 2010, and was invited to 2011 Spring Training.

 Coaching career

 After the 2011 season, Tracy retired and was named manager of the Williamsport Crosscutters, the Phillies class A farm team.
+Tracy spent seven years as a hitting coach and manager in the Phillies minor league system before being announced as the hitting coach for the Columbus Clippers in 2019 and becoming their manager in 2021.
+As of the 2024 season, he is still managing the team.